 In Maine, it is possible to pursue a wrongful death lawsuit in any situation where the deceased individual, had they survived, would have had grounds to sue the negligent party for causing their harm.
 Instead of the decedent or any of their family members, though, the exclusive right to actually file a claim in this kind of situation would fall to the decedent’s personal representative.
 This role is generally someone nominated in the decedent’s estate planning documents to manage their affairs after their death.

 Notably, wrongful death litigation may proceed simultaneously with any criminal proceedings related to the defendant’s actions.
 The outcome of either case has no direct bearing on the outcome of the other.
-As an Auburn attorney can further explain, though, any personal representative intending to pursue a wrongful death claim generally must file suit within two years of when the decedent actually passed away, in accordance with Maine Revised Statutes Title 18-C §2-807.
+As an Auburn attorney can further explain, though, any personal representative intending to pursue a wrongful death claim generally must file suit within three years of when the decedent actually passed away, in accordance with Maine Revised Statutes Title 18-C §2-807.
 The only exception is if the cause of the wrongful death was homicide, in which case the applicable filing deadline is six years after the discovery that the homicide occurred.

 Restrictions on Recoverable Damages in Auburn